 The Christian life is meant to be shared together, and Central offers an open and inclusive community where all are welcome.
 Many people comment on the sense of warmth and hospitality they experience here.
 Our congregation is large enough to offer many different programs and activities, yet still foster an environment where everyone is known and where close, intergenerational relationships can be formed.

 Throughout the year, we offer a number of different opportunities for fun and fellowship.
-These include an intergenerational LOGOS dinner each Wednesday, a winter Chili Chow Down, an annual church picnic in Greenwood Park, and our summer “Party on the Patio” series.
-Each year, we organize an outing to a Drake basketball game for members and friends, as well as bike rides and various gatherings in members’ homes.
+These include an inter-generational LOGOS dinner each Wednesday at 6:30 p.m., a winter Chili Chow Down, an annual church worship and picnic in Greenwood Park, and our summer “Party on the Patio” series.
+You can also ride monthly with our Pedalin’ Presbyterians around the metro bike trails.
+Each year, we organize an outing to a Drake basketball or I-Cubs baseball game for members and friends, as well as dining opportunities and various gatherings in members’ homes.

-If you’re looking for community, there are lots of different groups at Central you can join: book group, knitting group, parents group, Bible study groups, choirs, committees.
+If you’re looking for community, there are lots of different groups at Central you can join: knitting group, parents group, Bible study, choirs, committees.
 And we have a wonderful team of volunteers called Central CREW, who help to organize all our fellowship activities.
 Let us know your interests, and we’ll help you to connect.

 - Bible Study – Central Presbyterian has multiple study groups that are open to all who want to discuss specific Bible topics, in a focused and open atmosphere.
 We encourage you to come to any of our discussions that are on-going, insightful, historical and personal.

 - Prayer Chain – Participants receive a weekly email with concerns from our congregation and visitors and a list of who to pray for during the upcoming week.
-If you would like to pray for others, or have prayers said on your behalf, contact the church office at 515-279-3658 or firstname.lastname@example.org.
+If you would like to pray for others, or have prayers said on your behalf, contact the church office at 515-279-3658.

 - Building & Grounds